TobikoData/sqlmesh/docs/quick_start.md

                                              └──────────────┘
 ```

-Although the pipeline is simple, the project touches on all the primary concepts needed to use SQLMesh productively.
+Although the project is simple, it touches on all the primary concepts needed to use SQLMesh productively.

 ### Plans